Fitted For Wireless: Fitted For Radio

 Fitted For Radio versions of the Champ and Humber were soon developed.
 This new term also represented a re-definition of the old FFW.
 FFR vehicles were those intended for immediate service with radios, and had the sets installed already.
 FFW now meant vehicles that were only partially equipped for radio use: the standard engine was suppressed against radio interference, (Note: This was already done for B range engines anyway.) the radio mounting racks were either installed, or their mounting brackets were attached to the vehicle body, and aerial mounts had been installed.
 The intention was that FFW was a low-cost addition at manufacture, but any FFW vehicle could now be rapidly upgraded to full FFR status in the field.
 Some FFR vehicles were supplied for specialised use (for example to the Royal Artillery) where non-standard radio equipment was to be fitted immediately, by unit workshops.

 Two radio versions of the soft-skin Humber were developed: the FV1602 with the same canvas-roofed general service truck body of the FV1601, with the addition of radio equipment.
 Secondly the FV1604 as a dedicated radio van, with a coachbuilt house body.

-When the supply of new Champs ceased in 1956, the production of FFR Land Rovers commenced, initially as 12Volt Rover Mk III and Mk V FFR's, but from 1958 (the start of the Series II Land Rover production - military designation Rover Mk VI) FFR switched to 24 Volt.
-The standard dynamo generator was initially replaced by a 40 Amp alternator with external rectifier stack mounted in front of the radiator for cooling giving the vehicle a distinctive appearance seen from the front of the vehicle, behind the radiator grille.
+When the supply of new Champs ceased in 1956, the production of FFR Land Rovers commenced, initially as 12Volt Rover Mk III and Mk V FFRs, but from 1958 (the start of the Series II Land Rover production – military designation Rover Mk VI) FFR switched to 24 V. The standard dynamo generator was initially replaced by a 40 A alternator with external rectifier stack mounted in front of the radiator for cooling giving the vehicle a distinctive appearance seen from the front of the vehicle, behind the radiator grille.
 Later vehicles were fitted with the AC90 alternator system manufactured by CAV which became a standardised system in light and medium British vehicles.
 FFR Land Rovers also had the front wing-mounted boxes for the 'Tuner Radio Frequency Antenna (TRFA)' antenna tuning units, with whip aerials mounted above them.